castle-engine/castle-engine/tools/castle-editor/README.md

   	  that is always auto-generated without warning.
 	  Do not overwrite lpr each time.
     * checkbox in menu for verbose output from the build tool
-    * use machine-readble format format for communication with build tool and CastleLog:
+    * use machine-readble format format for communication with build tool and CastleLog when CASTLE_ENGINE_EDITOR_INSIDE=true
-        CASTLE_ENGINE_EDITOR_INSIDE=true
-	(better than command-line option, less invasive to implement)

 	Causes build tool some lines (e.g. in verbose fpc command line) to use special format, and actual program uses CastleLog that has special output (and always goes to console even on Windows)
 	- Avoid xml tags here (would require quoting rest).